 6. Bet the appropriate size

 Strong players are capitalizing on their opponents tendencies to bet too big or too small in a number of different situations.
-With some similar considerations to that of c-betting, when selecting a bet size important aspects include;
+With some similar considerations to that of continuation betting, when selecting a bet size important aspects include;

 - Which player's range does the board texture favor?